 As a natural form of healing, acupuncture has the following benefits:

-- treats a wide range of acute and chronic ailments
+- * applied to a wide range of acute and chronic ailments